Location: Sonargaon, the old capital of Bengal

 Why book Sonargaon & Panam City Tour with Nijhoom Tours?

 Because you’ll have a great experience on our Sonargaon & Panam City Tour, as we are a multi-award-winning local tour operator in Bangladesh with vast local knowledge and the highest quality.
-We have the highest number of reviews in Bangladesh on TripAdvisor (350+ reviews) from our clients with an average rating of 5 on 5.
+We have the highest number of reviews in Bangladesh on TripAdvisor (350+ reviews) from our clients on TripAdvisor with an average rating of 5 on 5.
 We've been featured on International Travel News Magazine multiple times, published from California, USA.
 You'll have a great experience on our tours.
 By booking Sonargaon & Panam City Tour with us, you are also supporting a local small business instead of the big foreign corporations who are dominating the tourism industry with their large marketing budget.

 Are you running Sonargaon & Panam City Tour during the pandemic?